COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 - Introduction

-- 1. Wrong declarant
+- 1. Wrong declarant appointed

-- 2. Declarant have no real activity
+- 2. Declarant has no real activity

 - 3. Wrong aircraft registration

-- 5. The aircraft is ‘established’ within the EU
+- 5. The aircraft is established within the EU

 - 6. Owner structure includes EU elements